Fly Fishing For Trout: 39 Tips For More Trout

 The difference between spin fishing and fly fishing is that when spin fishing, the weight of the lure or bait pulls the line out toward the trout, but when you fly fish, it’s actually the weight of the line that pulls the fly out to the fish.

-The Fly Size
+The Fly Size For Trout

 Small Flies For Trout

-Midges can hatch by the millions and therefore a small midge like this can be the best bait for big trout.
+Midges can hatch by the millions, and therefore, a small midge like this can be the best bait for big trout.

-Fishing Top To Bottom
+Fly Fishing Trout From Top To Bottom

 Dry flies Float higher with a floatant, match the hatch.